California torture house where 13 starving 'kids' found had not been inspected, officials say

 That could explain why Perris city officials had no idea that David Allen Turpin and his wife, Louisa Anna Turpin, were allegedly torturing their children until Sunday, when their 17-year-old daughter escaped and used a cellphone she found in the house to call 911.

-The revelation came a day before the couple were expected to make their first court appearance to face possible torture and child endangerment charges.
+The revelation came a day before the couple was expected to make their first court appearance to face possible torture and child endangerment charges.

 The tan stucco house that the Turpins called home was required to have annual fire inspections because David Allen Turpin had gotten state approval to run a private school called Sandcastle Day School on the site and he was listed as the principal.